The Short Route to London (1889): A North German Lloyd Brochure on Luxury Ocean Travel and Global Routes

 Description of Steamers

-These steamers, built of iron and steel, are all of the largest and most modern types.
+These steamers, built of iron and steel, are the largest and most modern types.
 They are classed in the highest grade of the Bureau Veritas, with several extras over the requirements, such as lower and orlop decks of iron and steel and additional water-tight bulkheads.

 Berths and Staterooms